framgiatw/Linux-Essential-1/Homeworks/README.md

 ## Homework 1

-- Convert **rpm** package of `bless` to **deb** package and install.
+Convert **rpm** package of `bless` to **deb** package and install.
 Source: https://www.rpmfind.net/linux/rpm2html/search.php?query=bless

 ## Homework 2

-- Create an alias command that list 5 files that is last modified in a folder
+Create an alias command that list 5 files that is last modified in a folder

 ## Homework 3

 Add Ubuntu code name to prompt.
-Example: Ubuntu 14.04 is `trusty`
+Example: Ubuntu 14.04 is `trusty`.
+Get code name from `/etc/lsb-release`, do not hardcoded it !

 ```
 {trusty}root@d62797bc75eb:/#